EvilGhostDragon/HTL-PSoC/README.md

 # HTL-PSoC

-using now GitHub instat of BitBucket
+using now GitHub instead of BitBucket

 ------